Is Global Warming a myth, a conspiracy, a “Convenient Lie, or “An Inconvenient Truth”?

 of doom, gloom and contempt for America.

 We have far too many of these messages of doom and gloom given to us daily in the media and by politicians who have nothing good to say or predict about America or Americans.
 These leftists seem to be doing everything they can to discredit, take away and destroy all the things most Americans—actually most people in the world—want for themselves and their families.
 It all boils down to E-N-E-R-G-Y and what it costs—energy to light our cities and our homes, power our factories, move our vehicles, operate our computers, fly our airplanes, power our medical technology, grow our crops, and build our buildings—energy that does so much for us every day.
-Of course, fuel is but one part of the energy equation.
+Of course, fuel is but one part of the energy equation.this book is about is to tell what it is NOT about.

 Two opposing views of how to manage energy come from differing political viewpoints.
 One is to utilize the systems proposed in this book to expand energy systems and grow our domestic economy.
 The other is the way of those who would limit its use, and reduce consumption.
 Mostly they would use government to enforce stricter and stricter limits, often by levying taxes to artificially raise the price and so reduce use.
 The power of those who idolize this method has virtually shut down our domestic oil production.
 Using state and federal laws they have stopped us from drilling in virtually all areas in the country where new oil can be found.
 An example is the Gulf of Mexico.
 The known reserves of oil in the ground there and elsewhere in and around our country are huge.